 1731 – Parliament meets at the new parliament house in College Green for the first time.

-1857 – Birth of Peadar Toner Mac Fhionnlaoich, known as Cú Uladh (The Hound of Ulster).
-He was an Irish language writer during the Gaelic Revival.
+1857 – Birth of Peadar Toner Mac Fhionnlaoich, known as Cú Bladh (The Hound of Ulster).
+Born in Allt an Iarainn, Co Donegal, he was an Irish language writer during the Gaelic Revival.
 He wrote stories based on Irish folklore, some of the first Irish language plays, and regularly wrote articles in most of the Irish language newspapers such as An Claidheamh Soluis.

-1911 – Birth of Brian O’Nolan.
-He was an Irish novelist and satirist, best known for his novels An Béal Bocht, At Swim-Two-Birds and The Third Policeman written under the nom de plume Flann O’Brien.
+1911 – Birth of novelist and satirist, Brian O’Nolan in Dublin.
+Best known for his novels An Béal Bocht, At Swim-Two-Birds and The Third Policeman written under the nom de plume Flann O’Brien.
 He also wrote many satirical columns in the Irish Times under the name Myles na gCopaleen.
 He was born in Strabane, County Tyrone.
 His father was from County Donegal.
 Eamonn Morrissey recites Brian O’Nolan’s A Pint of Plain: http://youtu.be/nIrX5MfNedM

 1922 – An anti-Treaty IRA officer Sean O’Donoghue is shot dead by Free State troops in Cork city, who also arrest 39 men.